What Are the Ongoing Legal Obligations of a Corporation?

 Failure to Follow Legal Procedures of a Corporation

 In many situations, a failure to honor these and other corporate obligations can result in personal liability for directors, officers, or shareholders for business obligations and debts.
-Because of these harsh consequences and because the specific legal requirements vary depending on the business's location and form, businesses should seek professional legal assistance.
-In many states, this suspension or revocation of corporate status is referred to as a "loss of good standing."
+Because of these harsh consequences and the specific legal requirements that vary depending on the business's location and form, businesses should seek professional legal assistance.
+In many states, this suspension or revocation of corporate status is referred to as a loss of good standing.

 Generally speaking, a company that fails to follow the legal corporate procedures may face the following consequences: